Essential Outdoor Jackets for All-Season Performance

 But waterproof numbers without breathability ratings tell only half the story.

-Breathability (measured in g/m²/24h) determines how effectively moisture vapor escapes.
-Poor breathability leads to internal condensation—making users feel wet even if rain doesn't penetrate.
+Measured in g/m²/24h, breathability determines how effectively moisture vapor escapes.
+Poor breathability leads to internal condensation—making users feel wet even if rain doesn’t penetrate.

-At UniOuter, we consult brands on performance benchmarks aligned with target markets.
-We don’t oversell specs that customers don’t need.
+At UniOuter, we consult brands on balanced performance benchmarks aligned with their target markets.
+We don’t oversell specs customers don’t need—and we remind brands that the hottest jacket isn’t always the best one.

 Buyer Pain Points and How UniOuter Provides Solutions